mrkamel/heartbeat/README.md

   - 2.2.2.2
 </pre>

-What is meant by `ping_ip` is explained below in detail.
+The `ping_ip` option is explained below in detail.

 Heartbeat provides an init script for Debian you can use to start Heartbeat at boot time.
 However, you have to symlink to it yourself.
 It is *important* to